Adwaith-NP/College_Attendance_Manager/README.md

 You can utilize Attendance Manager for your own projects or as an attendance management system for colleges or schools.

 ## Contributing
-If you'd like to contribute to Attendance Manager, feel free to submit bug reports, feature requests,. contact me in [Instagram](https://www.instagram.com/a_dw_aith___/)
+If you'd like to contribute to Attendance Manager, feel free to submit bug reports, feature requests, contact [Instagram](https://www.instagram.com/a_dw_aith___/)

 ## License
 This project is dedicated to the public domain under the [Creative Commons Zero v1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).
 You are free to use, modify, and distribute the code without any restrictions.